-Here are some tips to show you how:
+Here are some tips to show you how to do it.

-9 Tricks to Reduce Energy Use This Summer and Beyond
+Tricks To Reduce Energy Use This Summer and Beyond

 Keep Up With Maintenance

-According to the U.S. Department of Energy, Americans waste $200 to $400 a year on energy costs because of things like drafts, air leaks around openings and outdated cooling systems.
-While most us can’t afford a complete HVAC overhaul, we can save money by doing low-cost maintenance: Changing air filters monthly, and sealing cooling ducts can reduce energy use by as much as 20%.
+According to the U.S. Department of Energy, Americans are wasting $200 to $400 a year of what they pay for home energy because of things like drafts, air leaks around openings and outdated cooling systems.
+While most of us can’t afford a complete HVAC overhaul, we can save money by doing low-cost maintenance: Changing air filters monthly, and sealing cooling ducts can reduce energy use by as much as 20%.

 Though some clothes suggest warm or hot water for washing, you can reduce your monthly heating bill by turning all cycles to cold.
 Even taking cold showers will help lower your energy use and provide a nice relief from the hot weather.

 Summer is the perfect time to enjoy the savings that come with hang drying your clothes.
 Hang drying also helps your clothes last longer because the dryer breaks down cloth fibers over time.
-When you do use your dryer, dry one load after the other to reduce warm-up and dry times.
-Don’t forget to clean lint screens to ensure it runs efficiently.
+When you do use your dryer, dry one load after the other to reduce warm-up and drying times.
+Don’t forget to clean lint screens to ensure your drier runs efficiently.

 Swap Out Light Bulbs

 Turning off lights as you leave a room isn’t the only way to reduce energy use.
-Simply swapping out incandescent light bulbs for compact fluorescent lights (CFLs) or light emitting diodes (LEDs) cuts energy use throughout your home.
-CFLs use about 75% less energy than incandescent ones and last six to 15 times as long, according to the U.S. Department of Energy.
+Simply swapping out incandescent light bulbs for light-emitting diodes (LEDs) cuts energy use throughout your home.
+LEDs use about 75% less energy than incandescent ones and last 25 times as long, according to the U.S. Department of Energy.